If particular words or a certain text string don’t suit your view, you can change them using a small plugin called Say What?

 An example of changing a string

-Let’s say you want to change the “Or browse the highlights” text from the home page hero section to something like “We think these will interest you”.
+Let’s say you want to change the “What are you looking for?” text from the home page hero section to something like “Enter your search term…”.

 Step 1 — Install and activate Say What?